-I’ll post it here:
+I’ll post a version of it here:

-When we sat down to lunch this afternoon, my girlfriend Humaiya, also the mother of three children, marveled at my son Etani, who was putting rice on his fork with his hands and then wobbling it up to his mouth.
+When we sat down to lunch this afternoon, my girlfriend Humaiya, also the mother of three children, marveled at my son, who was putting rice on his fork with his hands and then wobbling it up to his mouth.

 “I’m planning to rent a house near where he goes to college,” I joked to another friend who asked me in an exasperated voice when I was going to wean my son.
 “That way he can keep nursing.”